Child Custody Attorneys in Marietta

 Physical custody is the matter over which most custody battles occur.
 Physical custody is determination of which parent will be the primary custodian.
 The physical custodian typically makes the final decision if there is a dispute, and the children stay with the physical custodian.

 Dealing with a custody matter?
-Schedule your free consultation today!
+Schedule your consultation with a Marietta child custody lawyer today!